World investors cut stocks and hold cash as uncertainty dominates

 Allocations to bonds - also seen as a safe haven relative to equities - rose to 36.8 percent from 36.4 percent.

-The U.S. S&P 500 index .SPX set a record high during the survey period, climbing more than 1.5 percent.
-Emerging-market stocks .MSCIEF also posted a more than 1.5 percent gain during the survey period.
+The U.S. S&P 500 index set a record high during the survey period, climbing more than 1.5 percent.
+Emerging-market stocks also posted a more than 1.5 percent gain during the survey period.

 They remain more than 7 percent off a September peak for the year, battered by a strong U.S. dollar luring investment away, fears of China slowing down and fallout from the standoff with Russia over its role in Ukraine.